dmbarbour/glas/docs/GlasNamespaces.md

 ## Procedurally Generated Namespaces

-I propose to represent a glas namespace *procedurally*, i.e. as a program that iteratively writes definitions.
-The effects API is restricted to simplify laziness, caching, and flexible evaluation order.
-To support metaprogramming, the procedure receives access to 'eval' within scope of the generated namespace.
+I propose to represent a glas namespace *procedurally*, i.e. a program iteratively writes definitions.
+The API is carefully restricted to simplify laziness, caching, and flexible evaluation order.
+To support metaprogramming of the namespace, the namespace procedure receives access to 'eval' within scope of the generated namespace.
+To support modularity, this namespace procedure may read stable data from an external environment.

 Useful types: